videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 understanding of the very concept we are trying to explain.
 James Gleick on his book The Information gives a fascinating account of the invention of the telegraph.
 The word "tele-graph" means far-writing.
-Lo and behold the original telegraphs were strange machines that tried to actually write at a distance, using one-to-one mapping of letters of the alphabet into wires which sounds terribly impractical.
-Earlier, thanks to Braille we understood that language could be coded in a form different from how it sounds (or is written).
+Lo and behold early telegraphs were strange machines that tried to actually write at a distance, using one-to-one mapping of letters of the alphabet into wires which sounds terribly impractical.
+Around that time, thanks to Braille we understood that language could be coded in a form different from how it sounds (or written).
 Morse Code was the next step to improve our telegraphs, and to understand that we don't have to write-at-a-distance to have actual long distance communications.
 Thanks to Claude Shannon and the many